 - Have a 10 megaohm (MΩ) impedance (this is to be able to diagnose sensitive automotive electronics).

-This article is made specifically for you, the Do-It-Yourselfer, who is not a professional Auto Technician, and needs to buy a good and inexpensive Digital Multimeter.
-Below are the 2 Multimeters I recommend to buy: 1) Mastech MS8268 Digital Multimeter or the 2) Fluke 115 Compact True-RMS Digital Multimeter.
+This article is made specifically for you, the Do-It-Yourselfer, who is not a professional automotive technician, and needs to buy a good and inexpensive digital multimeter.
+Below are the 2 multimeters I recommend to buy: 1) Tekpower TP8268 Digital Multimeter or the 2) Fluke 115 Compact True-RMS Digital Multimeter.

 - It's grease and dirt friendly due to the case's dark color.